notno/op1-wav-converter/README.md

 **I have only tested it on Windows 11 Powershell**.
 Let me know if you try it on Linux or MacOS!

-# Dependencies
-- The `ffmpeg` dependency has been removed.
-Ensure you have the necessary Rust dependencies installed.

 # Usage
 Always have backups of your OP-1 wav files before using this.
 If this half-baked little program mangles your work, I'm sorry.
 I'm not responsible for any lost data.